 The University of Oregon Police Department is an equal opportunity employer and is committed to creating and maintaining a work environment that is free of all forms of discriminatory harassment, including sexual harassment and retaliation.
-The Department will not tolerate discrimination against members in hiring, promotion, discharge, compensation, fringe benefits and other privileges of employment.
-The will take preventive, corrective and disciplinary action to address any behavior that violates this policy or the rights it is designed to protect.
+The Department will not tolerate discrimination against members in hiring, promotion, discharge, compensation, fringe benefits, and other privileges of employment.
+The Department will take preventive and corrective action to address any behavior that violates this policy or the rights and privileges it is designed to protect.